-Sophie is ranked as a Leading Junior in Legal 500’s Financial Crime Sector.
-She is a member of the Attorney General’s Panel of Junior Counsel to the Crown and the SFO’s International POCA panel.
+Sophie is ranked as a Leading Junior in four practice areas by the Legal 500: Business and Regulatory Crime (Including Global Investigations); Fraud; POCA and Asset Forfeiture; Professional Discipline and Regulatory Law.
+She is a member of the SFO’s International POCA panel and the Attorney General’s Panel of Junior Counsel to the Crown.
 Sophie is a contributor to the 3rd edition of Lissack and Horlick on Bribery, the leading work on bribery and corruption offences.

 Recent or extant work includes: